mathetos/WP-Rollback/README.md

 # WP Rollback
-Quickly and easily rollback any theme or plugin on WordPress.org to a previous version without any of the manual fuss.
-Works just like the plugin updater, except you're downgrading to a specific version.
-No need for manually downloading and FTPing up the files, this plugin takes care of that for you.
+Quickly and easily rollback any theme or plugin from WordPress.org to a previous version without any of the manual fuss.
+Works just like the plugin updater, except you're rolling back (or forward) to a specific version.
+No need for manually downloading and FTPing up the files, or learning Subversion.
+This plugin takes care of that for you.

 ## WordCamp OC Plugin-a-Palooza

-This is the WordImpress' official plugin entry into WordCamp Orange Country's Plugin-a-Palooza.
+This is WordImpress' official plugin entry into WordCamp Orange Country's Plugin-a-Palooza.
 We're excited to be part of it and hope this plugin becomes a great utility for WordPress users worldwide.

 ## Important: Usage Disclaimer